 Search blog

-Let’s join PREP to explore the prompt and suggested outline for IELTS Writing Task 2 on the topic of how most countries improve the standard of living through economic development below!
+Let’s join PREP to explore the prompt and suggested outline for IELTS Writing Task 2 Most countries improve the standard of living through economic development below!

 1. Prompt